tommyplusdev/tommyplusdev/README.md

 - 🔭 I’m currently working on **small encapsulated projects** for whatever language I'm learning!

-- 🌱 I’m currently learning and mastering **React.js**
+- 🌱 I’m currently learning **React.js, node.js, TypeScript, express.js!**

 - 👯 I’m looking to collaborate on **open source projects!**

-- 🤝 I’m looking for contribution hands with Wine (software) Documentation for games @ [the Visual Novel wiki](https://visualnovelwiki.org)
+- 🤝 I’m looking for contributing hands with Wine (software) Documentation for games @ [the Visual Novel wiki](https://visualnovelwiki.org)

 <!-- 👨‍💻 All of my projects are available at [portfoliolinktest](portfoliolinktest) !-->